Trolled Online, Women In Politics Fight To Hold Big Tech Accountable In The U.K.

 But the sludge of the Internet began to attack her — and not just for her policy stances.
 Her inbox, Facebook and Twitter accounts filled with insults about her appearance, rape fantasies, pictures of decapitated bodies, threats to her family, and anti-Semitic slurs (Cameron is Jewish).

-Cameron's #metoo story — and those of her female colleagues in Parliament — has helped usher in a new era in the United Kingdom: digital assault is understood as a real threat, one that is pushing the government to hold tech giants accountable for their role as hosts to these attacks.
+Cameron's #MeToo story — and those of her female colleagues in Parliament — has helped usher in a new era in the United Kingdom: digital assault is understood as a real threat, one that is pushing the government to hold tech giants accountable for their role as hosts to these attacks.

 Cameron says the ugliness got to her.
 "It makes you question whether you are doing something wrong in your job, whether politics is right for you."
 She also wondered if running was unfair to her two children.